-- Many of the reports draw attention to the huge richness of voluntary and community sector resources in the borough.
-The reports suggest areas where the marginal benefit/cost ratio of linking in to VCS provision, by social prescribing and in other ways, are high - such as peer support for cancer patients, those experiencing dual diagnosis, and for people experiencing loneliness.
-The report flags the potential for more services to be delivered out of community buildings and mosques. - There is acknowledgement too that funding cuts are having an impact on local voluntary sector infrastructure and this is putting existing community services at risk.
-The impact is likely to be felt most by older people, and highlights a challenge for both voluntary and public sectors to ensure that provision remains available to meet demand. - Issues around awareness of and accessibility of services are recurring themes in Tower Hamlets
+Many of the reports draw attention to the richness of voluntary and community sector resources in the borough.
+The reports suggest areas where the marginal benefit/cost ratio of linking in to voluntary and community sector, by social prescribing and in other ways, are high - such as peer support for cancer patients, those experiencing dual diagnosis, and for people experiencing loneliness.
+The report flags the potential for more services to be delivered out of community buildings and mosques.